ml4ai/delphi/README.md

 Delphi is a framework for assembling, exporting and executing executable DBN (dynamic Bayesian Network) models built for the DARPA World Modelers Program.

-For a detailed description of our procedure to conver text to models, see [this document](http://vision.cs.arizona.edu/adarsh/export/Arizona_Text_to_Model_Procedure.pdf)
+For a detailed description of our procedure to convert text to models, see [this document](http://vision.cs.arizona.edu/adarsh/export/Arizona_Text_to_Model_Procedure.pdf)